Skip to main content

 Common Questions Answered

-In October, Governor Gavin Newsom vetoed a bill that would have required data‑center operators to disclose their water consumption.
-He argued that California is "well positioned to support the development" of data centers, suggesting the disclosure requirement was unnecessary.
+In October, Governor Newsom vetoed a bill that would have required data center operators to disclose their water consumption, claiming California is well-positioned to support data center development.
+His veto effectively prevents mandatory reporting of water usage by data center facilities in the state.